 Are they safe?
 Can dogs eat mulberry?
 This is everything you need to know about the berries, fruit, leaves, and more!

-People have used mulberries and leaves in holistic medicine for years – but are the safe for dogs?
+People have used mulberries and leaves in holistic medicine for years – but are they safe for dogs?
 Read this guide before you give your dog mulberries.

-For ultimate pet safety, I recommend consulting with your vet about all the questions you have about your dog eating mulberry.
+For ultimate pet safety, I recommend consulting with your vet about all the questions you have about your dog eating mulberries.